Ghoulean/GhouleanZolaBlog/zola/content/ruina-tier-list/index.md

 <todo>

 Finally, there's Magic Trick DBlade.
-I think this build sucks because it's really clunky to use before *team* emotion 5.
+To be frank, I think this build sucks because it's really clunky to use before *team* emotion 5.
 Great for YouTube montages.
 Not so much for anything else.

 <todo>